 - dig foundation trenches if working on residential or small commercial projects.

-Concreters may specialise as concrete finishers, concrete cutters, or concrete slab layers.
-There are large differences in the work done by concreters working on high-rise buildings and those working on smaller residential and commercial buildings.
+Concreters may specialise as concrete finishers, concrete cutters or concrete slab layers.
+There is a considerable difference in the work done by concreters working on high-rise buildings and those working on smaller residential and commercial buildings.

 For most jobs, concrete is mixed at a pre-mix concrete supplier's factory and delivered to the site in a pre-mix concrete truck.

-There is a growing industry in pre-cast concrete where concrete elements are cast and cured in factories and then transported to the site for use.
+There is a growing industry in precast concrete where concrete elements are cast and cured in factories then transported to the site for use.

 - able to cope with the physical demands of the job